 StoryFest 2020 continues with a panel of some of today's top genre writers discussing the value of stories that explore the dark, moderated by StoryFest alum and Stoker-nominated writer Bracken MacLeod.

 This is a virtual event.
-Click here to register and view the event.
+Click here to view the archived event.

 Horror.
 Crime fiction.
 Thrillers.
 These genres peek into the shadows and dig up truths about who we are.
 These writers aren’t afraid of the dark, and their explorations of it shed light on who we are and where we’re headed.